The Cholesterol Myth: Why Cholesterol Isn’t the Real Cause of Heart Disease

 These pathological changes are strongly influenced by insulin resistance, chronic inflammation, oxidative stress, poor diet quality, environmental toxic exposures, and broader metabolic dysfunction—rather than by total cholesterol levels in isolation.

 Cholesterol is not merely a circulating fat molecule—it is a foundational component of normal endocrine function.
+It is also a critical structural component of cell membranes, helping maintain membrane stability, cellular signaling, and communication between tissues throughout the body.

 The body requires cholesterol to synthesize critical hormones, including: